NannyML/nannyml/docs/how_it_works/estimation_of_standard_error.rst

 of the mean of reconstruction error values within a chunk by dividing the standard deviation of reconstruction error for each observation on the reference dataset with the square root of the size of the chunk of interest.

-For the sampling error we use +/- 3 standard error in similar fashion with the performance metrics.
-We want around 99% of values we measure for each chunk to be within the sampling error range provided.
+Just like in Performance Monitoring, in multivariate drift detection with PCA, the reconstruction error we measure for each chunk is affected by sampling error and is not the actual reconstruction error of the monitored population.
+Again the requirement is that with around 99% certainly we want the true reconstruction error value of the monitored population to be with in the range of values defined by sampling error.
+Hence we use +/- 3 standard errors to define our sampling error range.
 The validity of sampling error range results are constrained by the :ref:`limitations of our approach<limitations_sem>` that should be taken in mind when interpreting model monitoring results.

 Univariate Drift Detection